Only for Him

 Once I do, I’m pulled into his world, and one person bent on revenge realizes that hurting me might be the best way to get back at Vic.

 Author Warning: This book contains a determined man, a spunky heroine, and lots of flowers.
 There’s also meddling friends, a delicious seduction scene, and well, more of those scenes.
 Oh, and a bit of danger.
 There is even a trip to Hawaii involved for our DC lovebirds.
 This is a Harmless book, so make sure you have a little ice water hand.
-Okay, a lot of ice water.
+Okay, a lot of ice water and a towel.

 Reader Interests in